 The tool itself is still useful, not least for its simplicity and wide level of familiarity.
 The challenge is to get good at using it and to use it at the right time and in the right way.

 In this SWOT example, we showed how strengths, weaknesses, opportunities and threats can come from many different sources.

 You then pull out 3-4 recommendations which become the focus for your next year’s marketing plan.
 The SWOT structure helps you organise and tell your story, and forces you to be clear on your priorities.

-Your SWOT’s contents depends on what’s most relevant for your brand.
+Your SWOT content depends on what’s most relevant for your brand.
 But how you write a good SWOT is consistent across most brands.
 Tight, concise writing.
 Linked to the rest of the plan.
-And designed to make it easier for its audience to understand the story and buy in to the recommendations.
+And designed to make it easier for its audience to understand the story and buy into the recommendations.